zdravkov/kendo-docs/getting-started/framework/data-attribute-initialization.md

             // Handle the "change" event
         }
     };
-    kendo.init($("#container"));
+    kendo.bind($("#container"));
     </script>

 ## DataSource

 The data source of data-bound Kendo UI widgets can also be set via data attribute.
-The value can be a JavaScript object, array or a variable available in the global scope.
+The value can be a JavaScript object, array, or a variable available in the global scope.

 ### Example - set the data source of a Kendo UI widget to a JavaScript object